-Splenectomy is usually of no value. and immunosuppressants have only modest effectiveness.
+Splenectomy is usually of no value, and immunosuppressants have only modest effectiveness.

 Immunoglobulin and/or complement bound to the patient's RBCs is demonstrated by the occurrence of agglutination after antiglobulin serum is added to washed RBCs (positive direct antiglobulin test).

-The pattern of the direct antiglobulin reaction can help distinguish warm antibody hemolytic anemia from cold agglutinin disease and sometimes identify the mechanism responsible for warm antibody hemolytic anemia.
+The pattern of the direct antiglobulin reaction can help distinguish warm antibody hemolytic anemia from cold agglutinin disease and can sometimes identify the mechanism responsible for warm antibody hemolytic anemia.